robzach/recipes/Mother's Eggplant Mozzarella.md

 # Mother's Eggplant Mozzarella ("muzzarella")
 as taught to her eldest in the kitchen on December 23rd, 2017

-Take
+*Serves 4 people.*

 **3 eggplants**

-wash their skin, dry, cut into rounds about 3/4" thick, discard ends without seeds.
+wash skin & dry, cut into rounds about 3/4" thick, discard ends without seeds.

-Lay the eggplant slices on cookie pans.
+Place eggplant slices on cookie pans.

-In a bowl, mix
+Whisk together:

 **~1/2 C balsamic vinegar** and

-**~1/2 C olive oil**,
+**~1/2 C olive oil**

-using a whisk to mix them.
-Then use a pastry brush to apply this to the eggplant.
-Turn each slice over and repeat.
+Use a pastry brush to apply this to the eggplant.

 **Salt and pepper** the slices, with emphasis on pepper.

+Turn each slice over and on the other side repeat the application of the oil/vinegar and salt and pepper.

-Bake the eggplant slices for about 22 minutes at 370ºF.
+Bake for 25 minutes at 370ºF.
 They're done when the eggplant yields to a fork and is relatively soft, but not rubbery.

-Chop up
+## While the eggplant is cooking

+### Combine in a mixing bowl:

-**1 jar sundried tomatoes** (drained of oil)
+**1 jar sundried tomatoes** chopped and drained of oil,

-and combine in a mixing bowl with

 **~3 ozs. tomato paste**,

-mixing these together with a spoon.

-To this, add
+**3 cloves of garlic**, minced.

+Add

-**1–2 ozs. old red wine**
+**2–3 ozs. old red wine**,

-until when you stir it around it's a soft, mushy mix.
+until it's got the consistency of a thick sauce.

-Cut
+### Cut

-**fresh mozzarella ball**
+**2 fresh mozzarella balls**

-into slices ~1/4" thick, and lay the slices right onto the eggplant slices; they should be about the same size as the eggplant slices.
+into slices ~1/4" thick.
+They should be about the same size as the eggplant slices.

-Spoon the sundried tomato mush onto the mozzarella slices, and add some

-**chopped garlic**

-into the mix as well.
-Sprinkle
+## To each cooked eggplant slice, add:

+A mozzarella slice, and a good dollop of tomato mush.

+Top with

 **Parmisiano Reggiano**

-onto the top of the tomato mush.

-Bake for about 5 minutes at 370ºF, just to melt the mozzarella.
+Bake for 5 minutes more at 370ºF, just to melt the mozzarella.